Bartek-lab/Bartek-lab/README.md

 If you have any advice or you see errors in the code it would be great when you will tell me about it :)) !
-Greetings to all of the web development folks !
+Greetings to all people :) !